asreview/asreview/docs/source/10minutes_asreview.rst

    folder.
 -  In **Windows**, the CLI is called the ``Command Prompt``.
 However, before you can operate the CLI, you have to install ``git bash``.
-   Instructions can be found `here on
+   Instructions can be found `on
    OpenHash <https://openhatch.org/missions/windows-setup/install-git-bash>`__.
 -  In **Ubuntu**, you can open the CLI (called ``Terminal shell prompt``) by pressing ``CTRL`` ``ALT`` ``T``.